ronenzaslaver/bbtest/docs/examples.rst

 Installer
 ---------

-In the example will take a simple installer and test it in multiple opearating system.
+In the example will take a simple installer and test it in multiple opearating system...